 That’s where you come in.
 You can grab an early advantage, but marketers will always adapt.
 It’s part of the process.
 And when they do adapt, it won’t be as easy to stand out anymore.
 Not only that, but the ones who don’t take advantage of this aren’t likely to survive.
 So the sooner you take advantage of this, the better.

 Everyone has the ability to earn trust, that is if they’re worthy of it.
 By following these tips, you’ll put yourself in a position of influence with your subscribers… and that’s a powerful thing!

 1) Keep your focus as narrow as it has to be for you to bring the most value.
 In other words, focus on those areas where you have something unique to contribute.
 What your readers will probably read elsewhere… let them read elsewhere.

-2) Find ways to over deliver, exceeding people’s expectations.
+2) Find ways to over-deliver, exceeding people’s expectations.
 This creates the element of surprise.
-People will tend to remember this, and by association you.
+People will tend to remember this and by association with you.
 That means better recognition and more influence â€“ a recipe guaranteed to make sales.

 3) Make your subscribers feel like they know you.
 By doing this, you make it much easier for them to trust you.
 It’s like adding a third dimension to your marketing.
 It helps to complete the picture.
 And no matter how many people you write to, always use a personal, one on one type of style.
 It should sound like you’re talking directly to them.

 Let yourself show through in your marketing, including your opinions, insights, stories, humor, etc., and your intentions will show through, whatever they might be.
 If that’s a bad thing, then you’re reading the wrong article.